simplethings/SimpleThingsFormSerializerBundle/README.md

 It also registers a Listener inside the form framework that binds XML and JSON requests onto a form.
 Just call `$form->bind($request)` as shown in the example.

+If you want to convert JMS Serializer based configuration to FormTypes you can use the command that is included:

+    php app/console simplethings:convert-jms-metadata "className"

+Since JMS Serializer automatically builds metadata for every class, you can use this command to generate form types for any existing class for you.

 ## Example